Timesheets (Cloud)

-Tracking Billable Hours on Projects
+Tracking Billable Hours on Spaces

 Tracking billable work using the Billable hours field is one of two ways in which you can do this in Tempo Timesheets: the other is to use billable Tempo accounts (see Tracking Billable Work for Invoicing Using Tempo Accounts).
 And for more background on both of these methods, see Best Practices for Tracking Billable Hours.